Morten-JO/GDSRT/README.md

 **File is .csv, with data being given as: itemname,price**

 ### Running
-This can be deployed by compiling the compile into a jar file yourself or running the stable jar, or running the project itself.
+This can be deployed by compiling the compile into a jar file yourself or running the jar provided in the latest stable release, or running the project itself directly.
 This service is meant to be containerized if taken into use, and not just testing.
 Ideally this would be ran using docker, and be on the
 same network as the service feeding it data.
 This not only makes the exchange very simple, but also removes any possible security concerns.